COVID-19 vaccination

 Get the recommended number of doses for the best protection

 One dose of the vaccine should give you good protection from COVID-19 from three or four weeks after you've had it.
-The advice for most adults is they should get two doses, plus a booster.
+The advice for most adults is they should get two doses, plus boosters if eligible.
 Children of age five and above are recommended to get two or more doses.

 If you've had COVID-19 recently, this will affect when you can have a vaccination.